hectorcorrea/marcli/README.md

 LDR means the leader of the MARC record.

 A letter (or letters) after the field tag indicates to output only those subfields.
 For example "907xz" means output subfield "x" and "z" in field "907".

+You can also use the `exclude` option to indicate fields to exclude from the output (notice that only full subfields are supported here, e.g. 970 is accepted but not 970a)

 You can also filter based on the presence of certain fields in the MARC record (regardless of their value), for example the following will only output records that have a MARC 110 field: